smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

 - It needlessly implements `Clone`, which may prevent it from holding an error source in the future since errors are often not `Clone`.
-- In the future, if more error variants are needed, a private inner error kind enum could be added to change messaging, but there's no way to expose information specific to the new error variant to the customer.
+- In the future, if more error variants are needed, a private inner error kind enum could be added to change messaging, but there's not a _nice_ way to expose new variant-specific information to the customer.
-- Programmatic access to the error `Location` may be desired, but this can be trivially added in the future without a breaking change.
+- Programmatic access to the error `Location` may be desired, but this can be trivially added in the future without a breaking change by adding an accessor method.

 ### Case study: code generated client errors